MicrosoftDocs/msteams-docs/msteams-platform/toolkit/teams-toolkit-fundamentals.md

 * [Messaging extensions](../messaging-extensions/what-are-messaging-extensions.md#messaging-extensions)

-Your Teams project can contain either one of the capabilities or all three capabilities from above.

-You can select any capability when you create the Teams Project.
+Your Teams project can contain either one of the capabilities or all three capabilities from above.You can select any capability when you create the Teams Project.

 ![Select capabilities to Create New Project](./images/create-project-capabilities.png)